What Is Diamond Painting?

 Round drill paintings have a cross-stitch effect, and the square has a mosaic effect when they're completed.

-The kit comes with a canvas since without it you can't do the diamond painting.
+The diamond painting kit comes with a canvas since without it you can't do the diamond painting.
 Your canvas will have numbers or symbols printed on it that go with the colors of the diamonds.

 The canvas has a layer of glue that'll let the diamonds stick to it.
 Each code will be on the canvas and the diamond as well.